Catterick, North Yorkshire: Culture and community

 Marne Barracks borders the village to the south along Leeming Lane and Oran Lane.
 The base and service quarters are separated from the village by a protective fence.
 There are a few local businesses, such as take-away food outlets, public house and a car service station.
 There is a sports ground which is used for cricket and football.

+Horse racing takes place year round at Catterick Racecourse, where the first recorded meeting was in 1783.
+This popular track stages 17 flat race meetings between April and October, with some 10 jump meetings between November and March.

 BFBS Radio broadcasts from studios on Shute Road across the town and surrounding areas on 106.9 FM as part of its UK Bases network.

-Michael Sydall CE Primary School provides education for a mixed gender pupil intake between the ages of four and eleven.
+Michael Sydall C of E Primary School provides education for a mixed gender pupil intake between the ages of four and eleven.
 The school has an official capacity of 252 pupils.
 The school is named after a vicar of the village church of St Anne who founded a school in the village in 1658.
 The school is in the catchment area of Risedale Sports & Community College in nearby Catterick Garrison for secondary education needs.

 Religion

 The church in the village is dedicated to St Anne and is a Grade I listed building.
-The current building was completed in 1412 and added to in both 15th and 19th centuries.
+The current building was completed in 1412 and added to in both the 15th and 19th centuries.
 A Wesleyan chapel was built in the village in 1842 on Low Green next to the local public house.